Scheduling your priorities

 Photo by Pixabay on Pexels.com

 I’ve scheduled writing for the past months for the early mornings, as the first thing I need to do when I wake up.
-It hasn’t been easy and I’ve missed the process during my vacation.
+It hasn’t been easy and I’ve completely missed the process during my vacation.
 But the key is to understand that this is a life priority; it should be scheduled and not added for “when you have time”.
-Because let’s face it, if you leave writing for when you manage to organize the rest of your day, your work, your personal life, and everything else, you won’t find time or you will be too tired for it.
+Because let’s face it, if you leave writing for when you’ve manage to organize the rest of your day, your work, your personal life, and everything else, you won’t find time for writing or you will be too tired for it.

 clear glass with red sand grainer